 - Human error (Paperwork / administrative / clerical errors)

 - Supplier / vendor / retailer fraud or error

 How to Reduce Inventory Shrinkage

 It begins by having total visibility.
 The loss of inventory can be prevented by implementing effective, scalable inventory control procedures, aided by software—rather than spreadsheets—that provides a 360-degree view of inventory across all warehouse locations in real time.
-In fact, inventory management methods that results in a reduction of inventory shrinkage begins with having the right platform with which to run your supply chain.
+In fact, inventory management methods that result in a reduction of inventory shrinkage begin with having the right platform with which to run your supply chain.
 The benefits of the right software should be robust:

 - Track inventory (raw materials, components, and finished goods) for all suppliers, manufacturers, warehouses, distributors, and retails.
 This database should be searchable.

 - View SKU snapshots, including data about: UOM & UOM cost, expiry date, quantity, and total costs.

 - View logs (in real time or via a date range) that include data related to: quantity, Work in Progress (WIP), slippage and slippage % based on prior day, week, and year.